Call us on – 0800 0443 730

 Hip flask defence

-This is where alcohol is consumed after stopping the vehicle.
-We can calculate what your reading would have been without the post driving alcohol.
-You will have a defence if the likely breath alcohol level is less than the legal limit.
-The prosecution will often offer no evidence if we obtain a scientists report with favourable calculations.
+If alcohol is consumed after driving the vehicle we can calculate what your breath alcohol level would have been without the post driving alcohol.
+You will have a defence if the calculations show your level is below the prescribed limit.
+The prosecution may offer no evidence with a favourable scientists report

 Duress of circumstances

-Where the driver fears life or serious harm to oneself or someone else this may amount to a legal defence which may avoid not only a ban but also a conviction and criminal record.
+Where the driver fears life or serious harm to themselves or someone else this is a defence which may avoid disqualification and a criminal record.
 In other cases of emergency this may amount to special reasons to avoid a ban (see special reasons).

 Evidence of driving

-Being sat in or near the vehicle may amount to evidence of drunk in charge (which usually carries 10 points) but not drink driving.
-Sometimes the only evidence of driving will be a roadside confession.
-If the driver has not been given a caution we can stop the police using this evidence.
-Even where you have been interviewed at the police station we can exclude confessions and submit no case to answer where you were not told of your right to speak to a solicitor by phone after declining a face to face.
+Being found inside the vehicle or near the vehicle may amount to evidence of drunk in charge (which usually carries 10 points) but not drink driving.
+Sometimes the only evidence of driving will be verbal exchanges with the police which may not be used as evidence against you if you have not been cautioned.
+Even with admissions in interview at the police station we can apply to the court to exclude this evidence and argue there is no case to answer where the police fail to explain your right to speak to a solicitor by phone when a face to face has been declined.

 Amount of alcohol consumed

-We can argue the breath level is inaccurate if you did not drink enough to take you over the legal limit.
-The Supreme Court has ruled that breath test machines are not infallible.
-A scientific calculation can be used to demonstrate that you should have been under the legal limit with the alcohol consumed.
-This reverses the burden of proof so that the police are required to show the machine was functioning correctly.
-The police often have difficulty with this.
+We can argue the breath test device is unreliable if insufficient alcohol was consumed to exceed the prescribed limit.
+The courts have ruled that breath test machines are not infallible.
+A scientific calculation is carried out to confirm if you would have been below the prescribed limit with the amount of alcohol consumed.
+If the report is favourable the burden of proof is reversed so that the police are required to show the machine was functioning correctly.
+The police may have difficulty providing further evidence to support this or the defence expert may identify machine fault.

-Here are some example cases dealt with by the firm
+Here are some examples of the firm’s previous cases with the above issues.

 R v OA – Stratford MC